emrgnt-cmplxty/automata/README.md

 # Run a single agent w/ a non-trivial instruction
 automata run-agent --instructions="Explain what AutomataAgent is and how it works, include an example to initialize an instance of AutomataAgent." --model=gpt-3.5-turbo-16k

-# Runs a single agent as a task
-# (this will create a task in the task_db.sqlite3)
-# (this will also create a task in the tasks/ directory)
-# (modifications to code are performed in the tasks/ directory)
-# TODO - Revive this functionality
-# automata run-agent-task --instructions="Return true" --model=gpt-3.5-turbo-0613
 ```

 ---